pachyderm/docs-content/latest/manage/cluster-access.md

 ## Update an Existing Context

 You can update an existing context with new parameters, such as a {{% productName %}} IP address, certificate authority (CA), and others.
-For the list of parameters, see [{{% productName %}} Config Specification](../../../reference/config-spec).

 To update the Active Context, run the following commands: